ridomin/blog/src/pages/more-on-package-signing/index.md

 First, I love the fact that some respected developer as Phill Haack is looking into this problem.
 And I agree with the overall sentiment, however there are two facts I'd like to highlight:

-- KeyBase does not allow X.509 key registration (only GPG based keys)
+- KeyBase does not allow to register X.509 keys, only GPG based keys.
-- NuGet does not allow signing with PGP (and I feel responsible of this decission)
+- NuGet does not allow signing with GPG, only X.509 signatures.
+(And I feel responsible for this)

 This means, that the next sentence:

 >I can imagine a world where package managers leverage Keybase to provide more secure options for establishing identity

-It's no so easy to implement, we would need to bring PGP to .NET, or make KeyBase accept X.509.
+It's no so easy to implement, we would need to bring GPG to .NET, or make KeyBase accept X.509.

 Also, I think the next statement is not relevant on this space: